 Preparing For Empty Nest?
 See Six Strategies to Support You

-I remember having dinner with a group of friends a few years ago and hearing my friend Liz talk about preparing for her upcoming “empty nest.”
+I remember having dinner with a group of friends awhile ago and hearing my friend Liz talk about preparing for her dreaded upcoming “empty nest.”
 I thought to myself, “That seems so far away.
 I’m so glad that’s not happening to me!”

 The energetic connection between a mom and a child is unique.
 And although it always remains in your being as a mom, it shifts when your child leaves the nest.

 I had an accelerated experience with empty nest living.
-A few years ago, my then 16-year-old daughter moved away (actually far away to Saskatchewan, Canada) to live with her dad for the last two years of high school.
-Her decision to move in with her dad (whom she’d never lived with full-time) was a major decision.
+Awhile back, my then 16-year-old daughter moved away (actually, far away to Saskatchewan, Canada) to live with her dad for the last two years of high school.
+Her decision to move in with her dad (whom she’d never lived with full-time) was major.
 But it was the right one (more on that later).

 Of course, I felt wholly unprepared for her to leave home.
 But, I can say the lead-up and dread of empty nest syndrome was the hardest part.